aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/scan-options-pre.rst

         ``--classify``. ``--license-clarity-score`` and ``--summary-key-files`` are Post-Scan
         Options.

-    This option makes scancode further classify scanned files/directories, to determine whether they fall in these following categories
+    This option makes ScanCode further classify scanned files/directories, to determine whether they fall in these following categories

     - legal